awesome31/rohit-career-book/readme.md

 ## Things I strongly believe in

-**I really feel, building big and scalable frontend systems is a tough problem statement to solve.
+1. **Building big and scalable frontend systems is a tough problem statement to solve.
 Frontend systems are NOT easy to build.**
+2. **Server driven UI systems is the way to build mobile applications at scale.**

 ## Things I am learning